CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 * `list`<br>
   `mark 2 3 4`<br>
+  `mark 2,3,4` <br>
+  `mark 2-4` <br>
-  Marks the 2nd, 3rd and 4th task in the task list.
+  Each of the above command will mark the 2nd, 3rd and 4th task as completed.

 #### Unmarking a task as completed : `unmark`

-If a certain task still has work remaining, you can remove the marking.<br>
-This works simlar to the `mark` command.<br>
+You might change your mind and want to continue working on a completed task.
+To reflect these changes in Agendum, follow this command: <br>
 Format: `unmark INDEX...`
+This works in a same way as the `mark` command.<br>

 #### Undo the last command : `undo`